CustomTypeOne/LoopPatches/README.md

 ### Loop-dev to LoopPatches Branch Map

-The version found in the BuildLoopFixedDev script works with the LoopPatches found in the main branch.
-However, there are some user who are using more recent commits in the LoopWorkspace dev tree.
-Those users may find the LoopPatches dev branch useful - but use at your own risk.
+The version found in the BuildLoopFixedDev script works with the LoopPatches found in the main branch of LoopPatches.
+However, there are some users who are using more recent commits in the LoopWorkspace dev tree.
+Those users may find the dev branch of LoopPatches useful - but use at your own risk.
 This has not been tested against recent LoopWorkspace dev commits.

-this branch is **NOT** ready for use - just getting it ready
+This branch is **NOT** ready yet for use - status : updating README file and preparing to test

 If your Loop-dev code was downloaded or updated earlier than